China

 Policy overview

-While China's real estate market is in a downturn, and investment in new construction projects is expected to slow, the stock of projects under construction and the growing demand for higher living standards will still present challenges in terms of energy consumption and emissions in the construction sector.
+While China's real estate market is in a downturn, and investment in new construction projects is expected to slow down, the stock of projects under construction and the growing demand for higher living standards will still present challenges in terms of energy consumption and emissions in the building sector.
 To address this, the Chinese government has outlined targets in its 14th Five-Year Plan (FYP) for Building Energy Efficiency and Green Building and Implementation Plan for Carbon Peaking in Urban and Rural Construction (MoHURD of China, 2022; MoHURD of China and NDRC, 2022).

 The plan sets energy consumption caps in building operations, increases the energy efficiency of new buildings, and sets indicators for renovating existing buildings with efficiency measures and constructing ultra-low or zero-energy consumption buildings.
 The plans also contain indicators for increasing solar and geothermal applications to new buildings, raising the proportion of energy from renewable electricity, and reducing emissions intensity and energy intensity in residential and commercial buildings.